Volunteer

 What's In Bloom Educator

 Share your love of gardening by staffing a wooden cart filled with cut specimens of plants currently blooming in the park.
 Every week will bring something new!
 An information sheet of featured plants, a uniform, and a name tag will be provided.
-A shade structure is also provided on hot, sunny days.
+A shade umbrella is also provided on hot, sunny days.

 Security Checkpoint Assistant